-The final exam is scheduled for Saturday, December 9th from 10:30am to 12:30pm.
-There are no make-ups, and you will need to use lockdown browser with webcam proctoring.
+The final exam is scheduled for Saturday, December 7th from 10:30am to 12:30pm.
+There are no make-ups for the exam, so make sure you plan ahead to take it during the required time and date.
 Unlike the previous exams, for the final exam you are assigned a specific day and time, make sure you mark your calendar because if you miss the exam you will receive a zero.
-You have the date and time in advance, plan ahead to avoid any problem.
 The final exam covers the content of chapters 1 to 5.